 The development of cell therapies will undoubtedly be expensive: any new treatment takes years to pass the rigorous tests required before licensing, and the investment is considerable.
 But although the short-term cost issues will be challenging, the long-term potential savings to the NHS of effective cell treatments for increasingly common conditions such as diabetes, dementia and arthritis are staggering.

 No respectable clinician uses the word ‘cure’ lightly, but that is precisely what has happened to Megan Whitehead thanks to cell therapy.
 “It was amazing to receive the letter from my specialist in summer 2012 telling me that to all intents and purposes I am cured,” she says.
 “I’m down to yearly check-ups, and life is very good.”

-Now aged 25, Whitehead is training to be a doctor and hopes to specialise in cancer care when she graduates next year.
+Now aged 25, Megan is training to be a doctor and hopes to specialise in cancer care when she graduates next year.
 “I think it helps that I know what people are going through, and that there is light at the end of the tunnel,” she says.
 “I am living proof that cell therapy can work.”